itsdankfr/CTF/CHUNGKET_PTITCTF2024/BasicPNG.md

 ![image](https://github.com/user-attachments/assets/64813f62-f869-4bc9-b418-0aedb94e0aa5)

-After the first 1h without any idea what to do in Crypto 1, Long told me he found the file which we have to reverse to get the flag.
-So from then on it'd be my job with the PE32+

 Opened the file in IDA64, I got the overall view.
 But i still couldn't understand the code's flow and how it worked clearly, so i copied and pasted it into chatgpt requested some help: